-6.1.6 Other units
+6.1.10 Other units

-This selects the units displayed for length, mass, pressure, etc. in the F5 Train Driving Info Window and also the Alt+F5 HUD of the simulation.
+This selects the units displayed for length, mass, pressure, etc. in the F5 HUD of the simulation.

 The option Player's Location sets the units according to the Windows Language and Region settings on the player's computer.